 Under the Federal Direct Loan (FDL) program, the University originates the Direct Loan.
 The loan is then sent to the U.S. Department of Education's Common Origination and Disbursement Center (COD) and disbursed to the University (less origination fees, which can vary year to year) electronically through the Grant Administration and Payment System (G5).
-The loans are serviced by the Direct Loan Servicing System.
 All information will be disclosed during the financial aid application process.